dvanoni/notero/README.md

 > [!IMPORTANT]
 >
-> - The latest release of Notero requires Zotero 7.0 or above.
+> - The latest release of Notero requires Zotero 10 or above.
-> - Support for Zotero 6.0.27 and above is available in Notero [v0.5.17][].
+> - Support for Zotero 7, 8, and 9 is available in Notero [v1.2.3][].
 > - See the [changelog](CHANGELOG.md) for all release notes.

 1. [Download][] the latest release of the `.xpi` file.